-And unlike my past visits, once I got there...
-I couldn’t even order a Taxi.
+And once I got there...
+I couldn’t order a taxi.
 And I was even kicked out of certain stores.
-They were openly hostile to me as an American.
+Unlike any of my past visits... they were openly hostile to me as an American.

 That’s the way China’s leadership wants it.